 PPI Pixels per Inch.
 Can be used to describe the actual pixels per inch of a print.
-Ofcolor profile or other stylistic preferences permanently applied.
+Often confused with DPI (Dots per Inch), used by color printers to print an image.

 RAW File A file containing the raw data from the camera sensor.
-RAW files do not have a smaller file sizes with higher quality.
+RAW files do not have a color profile or other stylistic preferences permanently applied.

+TIFF A comprehensive image format that offers lossless compression schemes for smaller file sizes with higher quality.
 This format is suitable for editing and printing but not publishing on the Web.

-TIFF A comprehensive image format that offers lossless compression schemes for monitors and prints.

-Tone Mapping Processing a 32-bit HDR image into an image that can be properly viewed on
+Tone Mapping Processing a 32-bit HDR image into an image that can be properly viewed on monitors and in prints.